rackerlabs/support-how-to/content/cloud-orchestration/building-cloud-orchestration-templates.md

       instance_uuid: { get_param: instance_id }
 ```

-The  `instance_id` parameter passes from the parent template under properties `instance_id: { get_resource: instance }`.
+The  `instance_id` parameter passes from the parent template under property `instance_id: { get_resource: instance }`.
 No value is defined in the child template because the value (in this case, the server UUID) passes from the parent template to the child template.

 #### Create a group of Cloud Block Storage volumes and servers